duckie-team/duckie-android/README.md

 2. [test.duckie.team](https://test.duckie.team/): Full test coverage HTML report from Duckie.
 It is updated whenever a PR with `test` and `deploy` labels is opened.
 Test coverage measurements use [Kover](https://github.com/Kotlin/kotlinx-kover).
 3. [docs.duckie.team](https://docs.duckie.team/): Full KDoc content from Duckie.
 It is updated whenever a PR with `dokka` and `deploy` labels is opened.
 HTML generation for deploy in KDoc uses [dokka](https://github.com/Kotlin/dokka). (ko)
 4. [documents](/documents): Documents for internal reference of Duckie.
 Code rules and important notes are noted. (ko)

+Please check the [documentation folder](/documents) for a detailed explain of the project development stack and branding.